theochem/horton/doc/ref_file_formats.rst

    <br />

-This section gives an overview of the file formats supported by Horton.
+This section gives an overview of the file formats supported by HORTON.
 Some formats can be used for input and output, others only for input or for output.
 The formats are always used in the same way: